 Homeowners who want to downsize without relocating can resort to ductless mini-split units to help reduce the running costs.
 If you run a commercial property, and every tenant has differing needs, you may consider installing mini-splits to keep everyone comfortable.
 Ductless systems are also perfect for those looking to extend their homes and don’t want to redo the ductwork.

 If you are considering installing a ductless AC unit in your home, our experts in Hanover, Columbia, Ellicott City, or the surrounding areas will be happy to help.
-At Beltway Air Conditioning & Heating, we are invested in ensuring that our clients are comfortable.
+At Beltway Air Conditioning, Heating, & Plumbing, we are invested in ensuring that our clients are comfortable.
 We will survey your home or commercial property and advise you on the best air conditioning or heating unit to install.